-It is worth mentioning that Montenegro’s obligations stemming from Chapter 24 on fight against drugs greatly depend on the establishment of the Drug Office within the Ministry of Health.
+It is worth mentioning that Montenegro’s obligations stemming from Chapter 24 on the fight against drugs greatly depend on the establishment of the Drug Office within the Ministry of Health.

-The Europe 2020 strategy envisages promotion of good health as a crucial aspect of the economic growth agenda.
-More specifically, smart and inclusive growth refers to preserving high level of health with a view of increased productivity and competitiveness, innovation towards creating sustainable healthcare systems, strong healthcare sector as a generator of a large number of jobs, increasing the number of people aged 65+, care for the elderly and increased finance for this section of healthcare system with a view to a dignified life.
+The Europe 2020 strategy envisages the promotion of good health as a crucial aspect of the economic growth agenda.
+More specifically, smart and inclusive growth refers to preserving a high level of health with a view of increased productivity and competitiveness, innovation towards creating sustainable healthcare systems, strong healthcare sector as a generator of a large number of jobs, increasing the number of people aged 65+, care for the elderly and increased finance for this section of the healthcare system with a view to a dignified life.

-Among EU2020 seven flagship initiatives, four are relevant for public health: Innovation Union (innovation, sustainability and efficiency in the area of health; active and healthy aging), A Digital Agenda for Europe (online access to health data; certification and promotion of e-Health services), An Agenda for New Skills and Jobs (employability and inclusiveness in the area of health) and European Platform against Poverty (financing healthcare services for the elderly; supporting community-based response to needs, such as social protection for the elderly; children’s health and global threats to health).
+Among EU2020 seven flagship initiatives, four are relevant for public health: Innovation Union (innovation, sustainability and efficiency in the area of health; active and healthy ageing), A Digital Agenda for Europe (online access to health data; certification and promotion of e-Health services), An Agenda for New Skills and Jobs (employability and inclusiveness in the area of health) and European Platform against Poverty (financing healthcare services for the elderly; supporting community-based response to needs, such as social protection for the elderly; children’s health and global threats to health).

 The orientations of the EU E-Health Action Plan 2012-2020 include: achieving broader interoperability in e-Health services; support to research, development, innovation and competitiveness in e-Health; user-friendliness and distribution of e-Health services; and promotion of political dialogue and international cooperation in this area globally.

-Among EU political criteria 2019-2024 the commitment to better quality of health for each citizen is put on an equal footing as the endeavours to preserve the health of the planet.
-In fight against poverty, the goal is for each child in the EU who is at risk of poverty or social exclusion to have access to healthcare; the roadmap for the adoption of Europe’s Beating Cancer Plan; fostering digitisation and the use of artificial intelligence in health.
+Among EU political criteria 2019-2024 the commitment to a better quality of health for each citizen is put on an equal footing as the endeavours to preserve the health of the planet.
+In the fight against poverty, the goal is for each child in the EU who is at risk of poverty or social exclusion to have access to healthcare; the roadmap for the adoption of Europe’s Beating Cancer Plan; fostering digitisation and the use of artificial intelligence in health.